sr99622/libonvif/README.md

 source <name>/bin/activate
 ```

 Python applications are then run in the virtual environment, for example ```python --version```.
-You may also observe the shell variables using the ```printenv``` commmand, which should show the Folder at the front of the $PATH.
+You may also observe the shell variables using the ```printenv``` commmand, which will show the virtual environment Folder at the front of the $PATH.
 The deactivate command closes the shell, and the terminal prompt will return to its original state.

 ```
 deactivate